-How to Use Photoshop Color Modes
+How To Change The Color Mode In Photoshop And Use Photoshop Color Modes

 Color modes determine how a photo will be represented on screen or in print.

 It affects how colors combine based on the number of channels in a color model.
 Different Color Modes result in different levels of color detail and file size.

 The purpose of your project will decide which Color Mode to use.

 It’s very easy to change the Photoshop Color Mode.